 19.4 Supplemental Services - Physical Security Review

 (a) Physical Security Review.
-The CAISO will provide RC Customers who are transmission operators with verification of their periodic risk assessments of their transmission stations and substations in accordance with Critical Infrastructure Protection Standard 014 (CIP-014) if requested pursuant to the RCSA.
+If requested by the RC Customer, the CAISO will provide RC Customers that are transmission operators with verification of their periodic risk assessments of their transmission stations and substations in accordance with Critical Infrastructure Protection Standard 014 (CIP-014) if requested pursuant to the RCSA.

-(b) Scope of Supplemental Services.
-Further detail regarding the nature of these supplemental services are described in the Business Practice Manual for RC Services.
+(b) Scope of Other Supplemental Services.
+Further detail regarding the nature of the physical security review, as well as any other supplemental services offered by the CAISO, are described in the Business Practice Manual for RC Services.

 19.5 Roles and Responsibilities